 Eleven Table Tennis Gameplay Review

 The game starts with a multi-lingual selection screen.
 You can play Eleven table tennis in English, Chinese (China), Dutch, French (France), German, Hindi, Hungarian, Japanese, Korean, Polish, Portuguese (Portugal), Russian, Spanish (Spain), Swedish!
-After selecting the language, you calibrate your room setup.
-The basic setup of the height of the floor.
+A truly multi-lingual game.
+After selecting the language, you calibrate your room setup, things like the height of your floor.

 You use both of your controllers to play Eleven table tennis.
 One is a paddle, the other you use for serving.
 It is pretty fun to fake throw the ball in the air with one controller and line-up with the other to hit it.
 The controls are basic and just work.
 Several users online have printed out 3D paddle attachments to up their game, but these are of course optional.